Chen-Ziyang/VPTTA/README.md

 The preprocessed data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1axgu3-65un-wA_1OH-tQIUIEHEDrnS_-?usp=drive_link).

 ## Pre-trained Models
-The pre-trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1WWRbFLN3ELGbNs9jnl5bt4bIHuha8jWw?usp=drive_link).<br />
+Download pre-trained models from [Google Drive](https://drive.google.com/drive/folders/1WWRbFLN3ELGbNs9jnl5bt4bIHuha8jWw?usp=drive_link) and drag the folder 'models' into the folder 'OPTIC' or 'POLYP'.

 You can also train your own models from scratch following: